marcusforby/Optimization-of-Car-Park-Designs/README.md

 This is a folder of code developed for a bachelor thesis on DTU.

 To understand the code we recommend the reader to read the paper before using the code.
-The paper is listed in this folder named BachelorThesis_GitHub.
+The paper is listed in this folder named BachelorThesis_GitHub.pdf.

 The code has been written in MatLab version R2021a and Julia v1.6.2.
 In Julia we use the CBC MILP solver v2.10.5 and the GLPK solver v0.14.12.